designRateConverter

 filterAnalyzer(decimTwoStages,decimMaxStages,FilterNames=["TwoStages","ThreeStages"])

-However, to understand where the computational savings are coming from in the three-stage design, look at the magnitude response of the three stages individually.
+However, to understand the source of computational savings in the three-stage design, analyze the magnitude response of the three stages individually.

 stage1 = decimMaxStages.Stage1